uPVC-Net: A Universal Premature Ventricular Contraction Detection Deep Learning Algorithm: Methods

+Preprocessing of ECG signals is critical to ensure consistent input to uPVC-Net across diverse datasets, capturing relevant features while mitigating noise and variability.
+The pipeline (Figure \ref{fig:mainfigure}.b) involves the following steps, each designed to enhance robustness and generalization:

+\textbf{Resampling}: ECG datasets in this study have varying native sampling rates (200–360 Hz).
+To ensure consistency, all signals are resampled to a common sampling rate of 200 Hz, the lowest native sampling rate among the datasets.
+This standardizes temporal resolution, minimizes interpolation artifacts, and reduces computational overhead during training.
+A sampling frequency of 200 Hz is sufficient to include the main frequency content of the ECG~\cite{cliffordadvanced}.

+\textbf{Segmentation}: For each annotated heartbeat (referred to as a "reference beat") to be classified as PVC or non-PVC, an 8-second ECG segment is extracted and centered on it.
+This segment provides contextual information from surrounding beats and comprises 1600 samples (800 samples before and after the timestamp, at 200 Hz).

+\textbf{Parametrization}: Each segment is transformed into a Mel-spectrogram using the \texttt{MelSpectrogram} function from Torchaudio (v2.0.2)~\cite{yang_torchaudio_2022}.
+This time-frequency representation captures both spectral and temporal features, crucial for identifying PVC morphologies that vary in shape and duration.
+We use 48 filterbanks spanning 0.5 to 40 Hz, which inherently band-pass-filters the signal by computing energy only within this range, eliminating the need for separate filtering.
+This frequency range retains key ECG components while attenuating low-frequency baseline wander and high-frequency noise.
+An FFT size of 256 with a hop size of 128 samples (50\% overlap between adjacent FFT windows) balances temporal resolution and computational efficiency, producing 13 time frames.
+The first and last frames are discarded to avoid edge windowing artifacts, resulting in an 11-frame representation.
+Note that the high filter density relative to the ECG’s bandwidth makes the Mel-spectrogram approximate a near-linear frequency scale, suitable for physiological signals.

+\textbf{Standardization}: Spectrogram magnitudes often span a wide dynamic range due to variations in signal amplitude across recordings.
+A base-10 logarithmic transformation compresses this range, emphasizing relative energy differences and enhancing robustness to amplitude variations, as is standard in signal processing.
+Subsequently, channel-wise batch normalization is applied to each segment’s spectrogram, standardizing each of the 48 filterbanks independently across the 11 time frames, ensuring zero mean and unit variance for each frequency band.

-Unlabeled beats, ranging from 0.02\% in INCART to 23.33\% in Icentia11k, are excluded from the analysis.
-Furthermore, to allow a fair comparison with \cite{25-li2019ventricular}, the first and last three seconds of each record in MIT-BIH were also excluded.
+To ensure high-quality data for training and fair evaluation, specific data exclusions are applied.
+Unlabeled beats, ranging from 0.02\% in INCART to 23.33\% in Icentia11k, are excluded from analysis to maintain annotation reliability.
+Additionally, to align with the methodology of Li et al.~\cite{25-li2019ventricular} for fair comparison, the first and last three seconds of each MIT-BIH record are excluded.